A Letter from the Director

 Welcome and Congratulations

-A warm welcome to the Pfanzelter family.
-Their daughter, Claire, started in the 3 day 3’s program on October 22nd.
+A warm welcome to the Grewal family.
+Their son, Viraaj, started in the 2 day 2’s program in October.